What is hypercondriac?

 Diagnosis of Hypochondria

-Once the health care provider establishes that you’re suffering from hypochondria and there are no serious underlying physical causes for your symptoms, they should investigate further to find out whether you have problems such as anxiety disorder and depression which may have caused it or are worsening the symptoms.
+Once the health care provider establishes that you are suffering from hypochondria and there are no serious underlying physical causes for your mentioned symptoms, they should investigate further to find out whether you have problems related to anxiety disorder and depression as it can be what caused it in the first place, or are worsening the symptoms.

-If you are noticed to have such problems of depression and anxiety disorder, you are referred to a psychological therapist or prescribed some antidepressants.
-If it is not about depression, the doctor still needs to make you feel less worried- you therefore need some advice from him or even from a psychological therapist.
+If you are noticing such problems of depression and anxiety disorder, you should be referred to a psychological therapist, and may be prescribed with some antidepressants by a psychiatrist.
+If it is not about depression, the doctor will still need to make you feel less worried by providing professional advice and referring you to a less intensive treatment such as a hypnotherapy session with a qualified psychologist.

 A hypochondriac person may benefit so much from cognitive behavioral therapy (CBT).
-You will work with a therapist to establish your thoughts and emotions and how you cope up.
-After identifying this, your therapist guides you in changing behavior and thoughts that maintain health anxiety.
+You will work with a certified psychologist to establish your thoughts and emotions and how well you’re coping.
+After identifying these details, your therapist will work out a plan that will guide you into changing your behavior, mindset and thoughts that will reduce your health anxiety level.

 They keenly look at how you deal with symptoms and help you through in challenging them to encourage a more realistic and balanced view.

-CBT may not work best for every hypochondriac person- some may require trauma-focused therapy while others may require a psychotherapy that addresses a certain psychological condition.
+CBT may not work best for every hypochondriac patient – some may require trauma-focused therapy while others may require a psychotherapy that addresses a certain psychological condition.

-Hypochondriac people with mental conditions such as depression may find antidepressants helpful.
+Hypercondriac people with mental conditions such as depression may find antidepressants helpful.
 For some, antidepressants may give better results than CBT.
-You could get a prescription directly from the health care provider, or he may refer you to a mental health care provider for treatment.
+You could get a prescription directly from the certified health care provider, or he may refer you to a mental health care professional for qualified treatment.

 If you like you can read more on What causes Hypochondria.